Thyagaraja Temple, Tiruvarur

-The temple has six daily rituals at various times from 5:30 a.m. to 10 p.m., and twelve yearly festivals on its calendar.
-The temple has the largest chariot in Asia and the annual Chariot festival is celebrated during the month of March.
+The temple has six daily rituals at various times from 05:30 to 22:00, and twelve yearly festivals on its calendar.
+The temple has the largest processional chariot in Asia and the annual Chariot festival is celebrated during the month of March.

-The present masonry structure was built during the Chola dynasty in the 9th century, while later expansions are attributed to Vijayanagar rulers of the Sangama Dynasty (1336–1485 CE), the Saluva Dynasty and the Tuluva Dynasty (1491–1570 CE).
+The present masonry structure was built during the Chola dynasty in the 9th century.
 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

 Etymology

-The historic name of Thiruvarur was Aaroor (Arur) and it finds mention in the 7th century saiva canonical work, Tevaram.
-The term Thiru is added to all temple cities that are mostly revered by the verses of Tevaram, which is the case of Arur becoming Thiruvarur.
-Another name of Thiruvarur is Kamalalayaksetra, meaning the "holy place that is an abode of lotuses"; the town is also referred so due to the presence of the Kamalalayam tank and the temple deity, Kamalambigai.
-During the British Raj, the town was termed Tiruvalur, Tiruvaloor, and Thiruvalur.
+The historic name of Thiruvarur was Arur and it finds mention in the 7th-century Shaiva canonical work, Tevaram.
+The term Thiru, meaning holy, is added to all temple cities that are mostly revered by the verses of Tevaram, which is the case of Arur becoming Thiruvarur.
+Another name of Thiruvarur is Kamalalayaksetra, meaning the "holy place that is an abode of lotuses", hence the goddess' name Kamalambika and the Kamalalayam tank; During the British Raj, the town was termed Tiruvalur, Tiruvaloor, and Thiruvalur.
 As per the district and municipality websites, the district has the spelling "Tiruvarur", while the town has it as "Thiruvarur".
-As per Hindu legend, the temple is the place where Kamalaambika's penance to marry Thyagaraja remain unfulfilled.
+As per Hindu legend, the temple is the place where Parvati as Kamalambika, wished to marry Shiva as Thyagarajaswami, but her wish remained unfulfilled.